Angels fire manager Joe Maddon amid 12-game losing streak

 Maddon is 1,382-1,216 in parts of 19 seasons as a manager.

 Nevin is the Angels’ third manager in just over four seasons since Moreno cut ties with Mike Scioscia, who ran the Angels’ dugout for 19 years and won their only World Series championship.
-Maddon was Scioscia’s bench coach during that title season.
+Maddon was Scioscia’s bench coach during that title season in 2002.

 The 51-year-old Nevin is the first Orange County native to manage the Angels.
 He played 12 major league seasons for six teams, including the Angels in 1998.
 He has never been a manager above the Triple-A level, but he spent four seasons as the New York Yankees’ third base coach before joining Maddon’s staff this season.